-2. MSDS - The Operator must keep a copy of the Material Safety Data Sheet (MSDS) available on site throughout the course of the project for any herbicide or other materials requiring an MSDS that are supplied by the Operator for the project.

-- 3. HERBICIDES All spraying will be conducted with glyphosate, sulfometuron methyl, metsulfuron methyl and triclopyr herbicides with the acceptable formulations identified below.
-Appendix A provides details on the acres to be treated with each material on each project and the dilution rates to be used. - 4.
+- 2. MSDS The Operator must keep a copy of the Material Safety Data Sheet (MSDS) available on site throughout the course of the project for any herbicide or other materials requiring an MSDS that are supplied by the Operator for the project. - 3.
+HERBICIDES All spraying will be conducted with glyphosate, sulfometuron methyl, triclopyr, prodiamine, imazapic, and metsulfuron methyl herbicides with the acceptable formulations identified below.
+Section G provides details on the acres to be treated with each material on each project and the dilution rates to be used. - 4.
 ACCEPTABLE GLYPHOSATE FORMULATIONS All glyphosate will be applied diluted in water at a final spray volume of twenty-five (25) fluid gallons per acre.
 Areas that are treated with supplemental spray equipment will have glyphosate applied diluted in water at a final spray volume of eight (8) fluid gallons per acre. - 5.
 ACCEPTABLE SULFOMETURON METHYL FORMULATIONS All sulfometuron methyl will be applied diluted in water at a final spray volume of twenty five (25) fluid gallons per acre.
 Areas that are treated with supplemental spray equipment will have sulfometuron methyl applied diluted in water at a final spray volume of eight (8) fluid gallons per acre. - 6.
-ACCEPTABLE METSULFURN METHYL FORMULATIONS All metsulfuron methyl will be applied diluted in water at a final spray volume of twenty five (25) fluid gallons per acre.
+ACCEPTABLE METSULFURON METHYL FORMULATIONS All metsulfuron methyl will be applied diluted in water at a final spray volume of twenty five (25) fluid gallons per acre.
 Areas that are treated with supplemental spray equipment will have sulfometuron methyl applied diluted in water at a final spray volume of eight (8) fluid gallons per acre. - 7.
-ACCEPTABLE TRICLOPYR FORMULATIONS All triclopyr will be applied diluted in water at a final spray volume of twenty five (25) fluid gallons per acre.
-Areas that are treated with supplemental spray equipment will have sulfometuron methyl applied diluted in water at a final spray volume of eight (8) fluid gallons per acre. - 9.
-ADJUVANTS A non-ionic surfactant of at least eighty (80) percent active ingredient (AI) applied at a rate of 16 ounces AI/A. - 10.
-OPERATIONAL PROBLEMS The Operator must determine what, if any, operational problems exist with any product.
+ACCEPTABLE PRODIAMINE FORMULATIONS All Prodiamine will be applied diluted in water at a final spray volume of twenty five (25) fluid gallons per acre.
+Areas that are treated with supplemental spray equipment will have Prodiamine applied diluted in water at a final spray volume of eight (8) fluid gallons per acre. - 8.
+ACCEPTABLE TRICLOPYR FORMULATIONS All Triclopyr will be applied diluted in water at a final spray volume of twenty five (25) fluid gallons per acre.
+Areas that are treated with supplemental spray equipment will have Prodiamine applied diluted in water at a final spray volume of eight (8) fluid gallons per acre. - 9.
+ACCEPTABLE IMAZAPIC FORMULATIONS All Imazapic will be applied diluted in water at a final spray volume of twenty five (25) fluid gallons per acre.
+Areas that are treated with supplemental spray equipment will have Prodiamine applied diluted in water at a final spray volume of eight (8) fluid gallons per acre. - 10.
+ADJUVANTS A non-ionic surfactant of at least eighty (80) percent active ingredient (AI) applied at a rate of 16 ounces AI/A.

+- 11. OPERATIONAL PROBLEMS The Operator must determine what, if any, operational problems exist with any product.
 These problems may include handling, mixing, storage, transportation, and spraying difficulties.
 To the best of the Commission's knowledge at this time, no adverse characteristics exist with any of the listed products.
 It is the Operator's responsibility to insure a trouble-free operation with the material purchased.
-If a delivered product presents operational problems, it must be immediately replaced. - 11.
+If a delivered product presents operational problems, it must be immediately replaced. - 12.
 CONTAINER DISPOSAL The Operator is responsible for the proper disposal of all herbicide and adjuvant containers as specified on the product label.

-12. HERBICIDE MIXING
+13. HERBICIDE MIXING